Summary

 Smoking and disease

-Cancer was the number one cause of tobacco-related death and illness and was responsible for 43% of the healthy years lost due to smoking.
+Cancer was the number one cause of tobacco-related death and was responsible for 56% of deaths due to smoking.
 Lung cancer currently causes the most cancer deaths in Australia and this is due mainly to smoking.

 The major tobacco-related diseases include cancer, heart disease and chronic obstructive pulmonary disease (lung disease).